PvPatel11191984/preventative-solutions/README.md

 # preventative-solutions
-This repository is a database of what I believe from prior knowledge and school and education and life are the measures to take to prevent solutions either good or bad public
+This repository is a database of my personal preventative solutions based on my creative brain.
+Preventative solutions for anything or anyone. ie, how to prevent a young child or student or any age to not get themselves in debt of monetary value or karmic value.